ULHPC/tutorials/OpenAccExe/README.md

 $$ \nabla^2 F = \frac{d^2F}{dx^2} + \frac{d^2F}{dy^2} = 0 $$

-* It models t a distribution at steady state or equilibrium in a 2D space (e.g. Temperature Distribution).
+* It models a distribution at steady state or equilibrium in a 2D space (e.g. Temperature Distribution).

 * The Laplace differential equation can be solved using the Jacobi method if the boundary conditions are known (e.g. the temperature at the edges of the physical region of interest)